reymon359/how-to-live/advices/What surrounds you shapes you/index.md

 ---
 # What surrounds you shapes you

-Surround yourself with what you want to be and how you want to be.
+Surround yourself with what you want to be and how you want to be to help yourself become it.

 There are multiple studies that certify that what surrounds us shapes our behavior.